HuihuiChyan/UnlimitedJudge/README.md

 ## Obtain the reliability score
-Run the following script to obtain the reliability scores.
+Run the following script to obtain the confidence scores.

 ```shell
 MODEL_PATH=./models/JudgeLM-7B